AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

 Constructors and discriminants
 ------------------------------

+Note: syntax needs to be further explored in light of the constructor syntax T'(params)

 These considerations are applicatble to both class records and simple records.

 When a type has discriminants, discriminants values are expected to be set by